Tipton: Railways

-South Staffordshire Line

 Closed lines include that from Walsall to Stourbridge, closed to all traffic in 1993 after some 150 years in use.
 This line had served stations at Dudley Port Lower Level and Great Bridge North, but both were closed in 1964 by the Beeching cuts.
 The line is set to re-open around 2023, with the lines shared between goods trains and the West Midlands Metro.

 In October 2015, it was announced that due to high transport funding for the West Midlands, the Stourbridge to Walsall line could re-open as a Network Rail operated line served by West Midlands franchise services and the delivery date was 2018–2020, however this did not occur.
 Instead, the line will partially reopen operated by the West Midlands Metro as its second line, running between Wednesbury and Brierley Hill.
 Services are anticipated to start in 2025 and the stations within the Tipton boundaries will be Great Bridge, Horseley Heath, Dudley Port (Low Level), Sedgley Road East and Birmingham New Road.

-Other closed lines

 The line between Great Bridge and Swan Village in nearby West Bromwich was closed in 1968 under the Beeching cuts, and most of its route was occupied by the southern section of the Black Country Spine Road, completed in 1995.

 The line between Princes End and Ocker Hill closed to passenger trains in 1916 but remained open to goods traffic until 1981.
 The closure of the railway was followed by the construction of a pedestrian walkway on the trackbed, while the tunnel under the road at Ocker Hill was filled in.
 The final stub of the line, which linked Wednesbury with Ocker Hill Power Station, was closed in 1991.

 The Dudley-Wolverhampton railway closed in 1968, several years after passenger trains were withdrawn, and by the 1990s some sections of it had been built over, making it impossible to reopen this route at any stage.
 The former Tipton Five Ways and Princes End & Coseley stations were redeveloped for housing and road access.
 A bridge abundment that carried the line in and out of Tipton Five Ways another on the Birmingham New Road near the Black Country Museum are some of the last remaining signs of this railway in Tipton.